 4) Always let it sit with the lid on for 5 minutes after the cooking time.

-When we cook our food we like to use preparation techniques that help to improve the nutritional quality of our cooked ingredients.
-This usually involves soaking and rinsing our grains and legumes before we use them.
+When we cook grains and legumes we like to use preparation techniques that help to remove anti-nutrients and improve their digestibility.
+This usually involves a soaking and rinsing process before we turn on the heat.

 It is necessary to soak and rinse quinoa to remove the bitter astringent saponins (on the outside of the seed) and phytic acid that has a tendency to cause gastrointestinal upset.
 This can be done by soaking the grains for at least 3 hours before use.